tcltk/tcl/doc/markdown/tcltest.md

     Note that the expression form of **-constraints** may interfere with the operation of **configure -constraints** and **configure -limitconstraints**, and is not recommended.

     Appropriate constraints should be added to any tests that should not always be run.
 That is, conditional evaluation of a test should be accomplished by the **-constraints** option, not by conditional evaluation of **test**.
 In that way, the same number of tests are always reported by the test suite, though the number skipped may change based on the testing environment.
 The default value is an empty list.
-See **TEST CONSTRAINTS** below for a list of built-in constraints and information on how to add your own constraints.
+See [Test constraints] below for a list of built-in constraints and information on how to add your own constraints.

 [-setup]{.lit} [script]{.arg}
 : The optional **-setup** attribute indicates a *script* that will be run before the script indicated by the **-body** attribute.
 If evaluation of *script* raises an error, the test will fail.
 The default value is an empty script.